PeterDrake/drakepedia/development_tools/intellij_idea.md

 This saves time invoking different programs and allows various nice features, such as underlining of compilation errors in the editor.

-I've chosen IntelliJ IDEA because it is:
+I've chosen this IDE (which I'll just call IntelliJ henceforth because it is:
 - widely used in industry,
 - free and platform-independent, and
-- nearly identical in design to PyCharm (for Python) and Android Studio (for Android applications), so learning either of these should easy for someone who knows their way around IDEA.
+- nearly identical in design to PyCharm (for Python) and Android Studio (for Android applications), so learning either of these should easy for someone who knows their way around IntelliJ.
 ## Setup
 ### Downloading
 You'll have to install the [Java Development Kit](command_line.md) first.